pratzo13/pratzo13.github.io/_pages/02_about.md

 ![image alt >](/assets/me.jpg){:class="img-responsive"}{:height="300px" width="200px"}

-Prateek Srivastava is a software developer living in Bangalore, who likes writing fiction and fantasy.
-He draws inspiration from visiting new places and meeting new people, and weaves them into his stories.
-He is also a foosball, table tennis and nap enthusiast.
+Prateek Srivastava was born on the 13th of January 1990 in Gorakhpur, UP (India).
+He spent most of his childhood living in different parts of the country because of his father’s moving job.
+Meeting new people and experiencing different cultures helped him foster a curious and imaginative mind.

-He grew up reading fiction novels by authors like Jeffrey Archer, JK Rowling, Christopher Paolini, and a few one hit authors as well.
-Lately, he moved to the fantasy genre, and enjoyed it immensely.
+As a child, his sister cultivated in him the love for books and reading.
+He grew up reading fiction novels by authors like Jeffrey Archer, JK Rowling and Christopher Paolini, to name a few.
+Some time later, the fantasy genre caught his interest and he has been in love with it ever since.

-He had the Divinity story in mind for a while, and finally took some time off to write it to completion.
-While he enjoys his work as a software developer, he enjoys writing more.
-Extending his imagination simply feels more fulfilling to him.
-He is hopeful that his first book would help him open the gateway, allowing him to write many more stories.
+Prateek graduated in Information Technology and works as a Software Developer in one of India’s biggest IT companies.
+The story of Divinity had been stewing in his mind for a while, and he finally chalked out some time to tell the story to the world.
+He hopes that Divinity opens the doors to a much richer, homegrown genre of fantasy novels in India.